Discover Mallorca - the north

 Tip 4: Alcudia

-It is considered to be the oldest town on Mallorca and is certainly one of the most beautiful.
-Here the epochs of Mallorca's history have been immortalised, the city is a mix of Roman, Moorish and Catalan culture.
-The historical ambience is crowned by the 14th century walk-in city wall and many wonderful squares.
-Alcudia's old town is car-free, here you can stroll wonderfully.
+It is considered the oldest town in Mallorca and is certainly one of the most beautiful.
+The epochs of Mallorca's history have been immortalised here, the town is a mix of Roman, Moorish and Catalan culture.
+The historical ambience is crowned by the 14th century city wall, which can be walked on, and by many wonderful squares.
+Alcudia's old town is car-free and is a wonderful place for a stroll.

-In the north of Mallorca, tourism is concentrated mainly in the two towns of Pollensa and Alcúdia, and even more so in the port towns of Port Pollensa and Port Alcúdia, which are located off the old towns.
-The bay of Alcúdia has historically been the gateway to Mallorca, and it was from here that the Romans conquered the island.
-With "Pollentia" they founded the first capital of Mallorca 70 years before Christ, which then unfortunately fell victim to the vandals.
-The Arabs rebuilt the city further north and called it "Al-Qudya" (hill) - Alcúdia.
+Tourism in the north of Mallorca is primarily concentrated in the two towns of Pollensa and Alcúdia and even more so in the harbours of Port Pollensa and Port Alcúdia, which are located in front of the old towns.
+The bay of Alcúdia has been the gateway to Mallorca throughout history - the Romans, for example, conquered the island from here.
+With "Pollentia", they founded the first capital of Mallorca 70 years before Christ, which unfortunately fell victim to the Vandals.
+The Arabs rebuilt the town further north and called it "Al-Qudya" (hill) - Alcúdia.

-The old towns of Pollensa and Alcúdia still show very well the architectural style of Roman history, which makes the north of Mallorca the oldest region on the island.
-In Pollensa alone, the Roman bridge and the monastery on Puig de Pollensa still bear ample traces of the past.
-There are also stately homes, winding alleys, white stone paths with cypresses and other delightful views.
+The old towns of Pollensa and Alcúdia still show very well the architectural style of Roman history, which characterises the north of Mallorca as the oldest region of the island.
+In Pollensa alone, the Roman bridge and the monastery on the Puig de Pollensa still show plenty of traces of the past.
+There are also manor houses, winding alleyways, white stone paths with cypress trees and other enchanting views.

 365 steps to happiness

-The Calvary in Pollensa is a particular challenge with its 365 steps that symbolise the days of the year.
-If you make it to the top, you will reach a hermitage and a vantage point with a view over Pollensa.
-If you have enough puff and concentration, you will look back 365 days in front of your inner eye as you climb up and 365 days ahead as you descend - this is supposed to bring good luck.
+The Calvary in Pollensa is a special challenge with its 365 steps, which symbolise the days of the year.
+Those who make it to the top will reach a pilgrimage chapel and a vantage point with far-reaching views over Pollensa.
+If you have enough breath and concentration, you can look back 365 days on the way up and forward 365 days on the way down - this is said to bring good luck.

-Perhaps it is a little due to Agatha Christie, who stayed in a city hotel in the 1930s, or to greats like Winston Churchill, who stayed at the legendary Hotel Formentor, that the north in general has become a British holiday destination.
-Pollensa, in particular, was also long considered a city of the wealthy and creative.
+Perhaps it's because of Agatha Christie, who stayed in a hotel in the town in the 1930s, or greats such as Winston Churchill, who stayed at the legendary Hotel Formentor, that the north generally developed into a British holiday destination.
+Pollensa in particular was also long regarded as a town for the wealthy and creative types.

-Alcúdia, it is said, is the oldest municipality on Mallorca.
-Its medieval walls or the church of Sant Jaume bear witness to a turbulent and prosperous past.
-The town even has an excavated amphitheatre, as well as a wealth of culture and history.
-Alcúdia is a small jewel, a city worth living in and popular with holidaymakers.
-The beautifully restored town centre not only hides lovely boutique hotels and charming restaurants, but the pedestrian area with its cafés and shops is also very charming.
-Despite these many plus points, Alcúdia never seems completely overrun.
+Alcúdia is said to be the oldest municipality in Mallorca.
+The medieval town wall and the church of Sant Jaume bear witness to an eventful and prosperous past.
+The town even has an excavated amphitheatre as well as a wealth of culture and history.
+Alcúdia is a little gem, a town worth living in and popular with holidaymakers.
+The beautifully restored town centre not only hides adorable boutique hotels and charming restaurants, but the pedestrian zone with its cafés and shops is also extremely attractive.
+Despite these many plus points, Alcúdia never feels completely overrun.

-Things are already different in the modern Puerto Pollensa, which is much more tourist-oriented with restaurants, bars and clubs by the sea.
-Which also applies to Puerto Alcúdia.
-In both harbour towns you have every imaginable opportunity to spend your holiday and leisure time on, in and around the sea.
+Things are different in modern Puerto Pollensa, which is much more tourist orientated with restaurants, bars and clubs by the sea.
+This also applies to Puerto Alcúdia.
+In both harbour towns, you have every conceivable opportunity to spend your holiday and leisure time on, in and by the sea.
 Many boat trips start here.
-Whether trips with the glass bottom boat, adventurous excursions with speedboats and motorboats or panorama tours along the fascinating, rocky stone coasts.
-Here happens what makes the landscape of the north so irritatingly beautiful: the Sierra de Tramuntana meets the Mediterranean Sea.
-In addition, the winds off Pollensa in particular are considered to be enormously suitable for sailing.
+Whether it's glass-bottom boat trips, adventurous excursions with speedboats and motorboats or panoramic tours along the fascinating, rocky coasts.
+This is where what makes the landscape of the north so bewilderingly beautiful happens: the Sierra de Tramuntana meets the Mediterranean.
+In addition, the winds off Pollensa are particularly favourable for sailing.

-The duality of Mallorcan history and modern tourism is particularly evident in the north of Mallorca in Can Picafort.
-Once it was wealthy families who had their summer residences built here and gave the small fishing village something glamorous, but now the village has the entire tourist infrastructure, including numerous holiday hotels, guesthouses and flats.
-Especially families appreciate the more than 1 kilometre long sandy beach, which is directly adjacent and offers perfect conditions for holidays with children.
+The juxtaposition of Mallorcan history and modern tourism is particularly evident in Can Picafort in the north of Mallorca.
+It was once wealthy families who had their summer residences built here, giving the small fishing village a sophisticated feel.
+Today, the village has the entire tourist infrastructure, including numerous holiday hotels, guesthouses and flats.
+Families particularly appreciate the more than 1 kilometre long sandy beach, which is directly adjacent and offers perfect conditions for holidays with children.

-• Well before the start of the bathing season in Mallorca and the beaches fill up with holidaymakers, hikers and cyclists are on the move in the north of the island.
-The coast and mountainous areas can be crossed from here by many interesting routes.
+• Long before the bathing season starts on Mallorca and the beaches fill up with holidaymakers, hikers and cyclists are out and about in the north of the island.
+The coast and the mountains can be criss-crossed from here on many interesting routes.

-• For snorkelling or diving, the north coast is an absolute insider tip, because the rocky formations under water provide plenty of variety and beautiful views.
-Not to forget the partly natural sandy beaches.
-Especially Son Serra de Marina stands out here as a little frequented dream beach, which is also an attractive destination for nudists and dog owners.
+• The north coast is an absolute insider tip for snorkelling or diving, as the rocky formations under water provide plenty of variety and beautiful sights.
+Not forgetting the partly natural sandy beaches.
+Son Serra de Marina in particular stands out here as a less frequented dream beach, which is also an attractive destination for nudists and dog owners.

-• The adventure is not missed out in the north of Mallorca, despite all the chic.
-Near Alcudia is the famous Hidropark, a water park with 40.000m², play areas, slides, wave pool as well as mini golf, restaurants and barbecue area.
-The park promises fun for all ages and cooling down, especially in summer.
+• Despite all the chic, there is no shortage of adventure in the north of Mallorca.
+Near Alcudia is the famous Hidropark, a water park with 40,000m², play areas, slides, wave pools, mini golf, restaurants and a barbecue area.
+The park promises fun for all ages and cooling off, especially in summer.

-• Just as colourful but much drier is the paintball in Sa Pablo: equipped with barbecue area and cafeteria, the play area offers many obstacles, natural or artificial.
-Grab one of the markers and some of the colourful little balls of paint and show your family and friends who is the best tactician!
+• Paintball in Sa Pablo is just as colourful but much drier: equipped with a barbecue area and cafeteria, the playing area offers a variety of obstacles, both natural and artificial.
+Grab a marker and some of the colourful little paintballs and show your family and friends who's the best tactician!

-1. La Victoria - the small peninsula is largely protected and is above all a destination for hikers, mountaineers and individual tourists who discover less frequented bathing bays, roam through pine forests and let their gaze wander along the steep rocky coast.
-With the Ermita de La Victoria, 140 metres above sea level, there is a former monastery on this tranquil spot of earth.
-With Mal Pas and Bonaire you can also see two exceptionally beautiful villa villages.
+1. La Victoria - the small peninsula is largely a nature reserve and is primarily a destination for hikers, mountaineers and individual tourists, who discover less frequented bathing bays, wander through pine forests and let their gaze wander along the steep rocky coast.
+The Ermita de La Victoria is a former monastery located 140 metres above sea level on this tranquil spot.
+With Mal Pas and Bonaire, you can also see two exceptionally pretty villa villages here.

-2. Cala de Sant Vicente - four bays with crystal clear water are part of the landscape of Cala de Sant Vicenç (a good 5 kilometres from Port Pollensa).
+2. Cala de Sant Vicente - four bays with crystal-clear water are part of the landscape of Cala de Sant Vicenç (a good 5 kilometres from Port Pollensa).
 When you are there, you can also visit the prehistoric caves of l'Alzineret, which were created around 1600 BC (Bronze Age).
-Unfortunately, of the 40 caves that were once known, only 7 remain.
+Of the 40 caves that were once known, unfortunately only 7 remain.
 The visit is free of charge.
 The caves can be reached via a small climb in the village.

-3. Fonts Ufanes - When it rains on the island, it can happen that a unique natural spectacle takes place in the forest at Campanet: water springs up from the ground and flows like a torrent right between trees and rocks.
-This is a hydrogeological phenomenon that occurs when the aquifer under the Gabellí Petit estate overflows.
-The water then spontaneously shoots out of the ground.
+3. Fonts Ufanes - When it rains heavily on the island, a unique natural spectacle can take place in the forest near Campanet: water gushes out of the ground and flows like a torrent between trees and rocks.
+This is a hydrogeological phenomenon that occurs when the aquifer under Finca Gabellí Petit overflows.
+The water then shoots out of the ground spontaneously.
 The Fonts Ufanes have been a natural monument for several years.
-It is a 20-minute walk from the car park at the hermitage of Sant Miquel to the springs, which are located in the middle of the holm oak forest.
+It is a 20-minute walk from the car park at the Sant Miquel pilgrimage church to the springs, which are located in the middle of the holm oak forest.

-4. S'Albufera - In the surrounding area, the S'Albufera Natural Park is a must visit.
-It is the largest wetland area on the Balearic Islands, with an impressive belt of dunes and wonderful natural experiences for the whole family.
-Be sure to bring binoculars and watch.
-Despite the dryness typical of the Balearic Islands, this area is under water for most of the year, which results in an impressive variety of flora and fauna.
+4th S'Albufera - In the surrounding area, you should definitely visit the S'Albufera Nature Park.
+It is the largest wetland area in the Balearic Islands, with an impressive dune belt and marvellous nature experiences for the whole family.
+Be sure to take binoculars with you and watch.
+Despite the dryness typical of the Balearic Islands, this area is under water for most of the year, resulting in an impressive variety of flora and fauna.

 Mallorca Winston Churchill

-A story of Mallorca and its celebrities - but at no other place on the island have glamour, tradition and nobility been so concentrated as in the Hotel Formentor.
-Opened after 1929 by the Argentinean millionaire Adan Diehl, the property achieved world fame thanks to the guests who came and went at Cala Pi de la Posada.
-Actors and aesthetes, monarchs and Nobel Prize winners let their souls dangle here.
-Winston Churchill chose this retreat with its extensive gardens for painting and writing.
-Grace Kelly and Prince Rainer spent the night in the noble Grand Hotel after their marriage.
-Charly Chaplin is said to have walked directly to the beach in his bathrobe.
-The hotel can only be reached by land via the narrow serpentine road on which the convoys of cars to Cap Formentor used to struggle in the summer.
-If necessary, this access road could and can be closed off and often Hotel Formentor became an island on the island in this way.
-Especially when international leaders exchanged views on the world political situation in the sacred halls.
+Mallorca and its celebrities are a story - but nowhere else on the island have glitz and glamour, tradition and nobility come together like at the Hotel Formentor.
+Opened after 1929 by Argentinian millionaire Adan Diehl, the property became world famous thanks to the guests who came and went at Cala Pi de la Posada.
+Actors and aesthetes, monarchs and Nobel Prize winners all came here to unwind.
+Winston Churchill chose the retreat with its extensive gardens for painting and writing, while Grace Kelly and Prince Rainer spent the night in the noble grand hotel after their wedding.
+Charly Chaplin is said to have strolled straight to the beach in his bathrobe.
+The hotel can only be reached by land via the narrow winding road that used to be used by the motorcades travelling to Cap Formentor in summer.
+If necessary, this access road could and can be closed and Hotel Formentor often became an island on the island in this way.
+Particularly when international leaders were discussing the global political situation in its hallowed halls.

 Bestsellers Mallorca